 Dynamic mechanical analysis (DMA) can be used to assess the mechanical properties of materials as a function of temperature, time or humidity.
 By measuring the elastic and viscous properties, complex materials such as polymers and composites can be described for process simulation and, for example, the glass transition temperature of polymers can be determined.

 DSC (Differential Scanning Calorimetry) is used to determine the amount of heat generated or released by a sample during heating or cooling.
-This enables the determination of characteristic material values (e.g. phase transitions, specific hear capacity), especially for filled and unfilled polymers, technical high-performance polymers and fibre-reinforced plastics according to DIN EN ISO 11357-1 to -7.
+This enables the determination of characteristic material values (e.g. phase transitions, specific hear capacity), especially for filled and unfilled polymers, technical high-performance polymers and fibre-reinforced polymers according to DIN EN ISO 11357-1 to -7.
 These determined results form the basis for process simulations.

 The rheometer is used to investigate material-specific deformation and flow behaviour and serves as a basis for process simulation.
 Flow tests, time-dependent measurements to determine creep behaviour and stress relaxation, but also vibration tests can be carried out.
-The viscosity and yield point are determined in order to gain a better understanding of the processability of plastics.
+The viscosity and yield point are determined in order to gain a better understanding of the processability of polymers.

-The Dynamic Materials Testing Machine is used to determine characteristic material values, in particular of filled and unfilled polymers and technical high-performance polymers as well as fibre composite plastics.
+The Dynamic Materials Testing Machine is used to determine characteristic material values, in particular of filled and unfilled polymers and technical high-performance polymers as well as fibre composite polymers.
 These obtained values are required both as a basis for construction and design tasks (e.g. of lightweight structures and generally as input for simulations) and for the relative evaluation of different materials in the context of material selection.

 Determination of the water vapour transmission rate of films and foils for samples with a thickness up to 25mm.